CONTENTS

 22. I want to get a report on products that have reached the alert limit as easily as possible.
 How does this happen in extended product management?

-A: Instead of retrieving a traditional inventory report, the extended product management product listing view has a menu for displaying listings.
-The menu has an option "Show products that have reached the alert limit."
-The function automatically filters the listing view to show only those products whose alert limit has been exceeded in inventory.
-From this list, desired products can be easily taken directly to procurement processing on a purchase order.
+The function automatically filters the listing view to show only those products whose alert limit has been undercut in stock.
+From this list, you can take the desired products directly to procurement processing on a purchase order.

 23. I need to get a copy of the products in the product register for external processing.
 Is this possible and how does it happen?